-We caught up with Drew in NYC to find out his advice for building an independent music career as a new artist, chatting everything from community development to social media, digital marketing and managing mental health.
+We caught up with Drew in NYC to find out his advice for building an independent music career as a new artist, chatting about everything from community development to social media, digital marketing, and managing mental health.

-I’ve worked in the industry for almost 10 years now, but at the start I never really had a path into it.
-I never had family that worked for labels or friends that were musicians, so for me I had to build everything from scratch — relationships, opportunities and so forth.
-What I realised after the digital boom, was that anyone could be an artist and upload music to the internet.
+I’ve worked in the industry for almost 10 years now, but at the start, I never really had a path into it.
+I never had family that worked for labels or friends that were musicians, so for me, I had to build everything from scratch — relationships, opportunities, and so forth.
+What I realized after the digital boom, was that anyone could be an artist and upload music to the internet.
 So I wanted to create a platform where people could connect and get information from thought-leaders who are making an impact in the space.
 It’s one thing to have the tools, but it’s another thing to know how to use them.
-What I realised with the independent space growing so fast, is that a lot of these artists are still figuring things out — from music distribution, to publishing and marketing.
-I wanted to create a safe space where these artists could come together, not only to learn, but to collaborate with their peers.
+What I realized with the independent space growing so fast, is that a lot of these artists are still figuring things out — from music distribution to publishing and marketing.
+I wanted to create a safe space where these artists could come together, not only to learn but to collaborate with their peers.
 Everyone wants to be able to connect with people that are doing the same thing and have the opportunity to learn from people impacting music.

 For a lot of artists, the product has to be good first — that’s number one.
 And then building the right teams around them.
-You can have a great product yes, but if you don’t have a great team around you, you’re screwed.
-There are a lot of factors that come into play, and we live in an on-demand society which gives us instant gratification and we want everything to happen now, in this moment.
-I think artists feel pressured to do so many things within a six month period, and it’s the slow burn that’s the go.
+You can have a great product, yes, but if you don’t have a great team around you, you’re screwed.
+There are a lot of factors that come into play, and we live in an on-demand society that gives us instant gratification and we want everything to happen now, at this moment.
+I think artists feel pressured to do so many things within a six-month period, and it’s the slow burn that’s the go.

-I think it’s about content, because the way music is translated now is really just based off the content you put out.
+I think it’s about content because the way music is translated now is really just based on the content you put out.
 It’s all about showing the artist’s personality and how vulnerable they can be with the content they put out.
-Artists are so focused on the songs they release, but you need to have something strong to compliment it, because we’re all visual people and we’re really keen on storytelling.
+Artists are so focused on the songs they release, but you need to have something strong to complement it because we’re all visual people and we’re really keen on storytelling.
 So for us to really understand you as an artist, and connect with your song, there has to be something to bridge that gap and for me, that’s content.
 You need something to connect the dots.

-I think the key is about being self aware and not being ashamed to ask for help.
+I think the key is to be self-aware and not be ashamed to ask for help.
 When it comes to mental health, it’s also about understanding your body.
 Being an artist isn’t about spending 20 hours in the studio, and showing that you’re grinding.
 It’s important to hustle and work hard yes, but at the end of the day we’re like batteries — we need to get recharged.
 A lot of artists get caught up in the vices of the world, whether it be drugs or alcohol, to cope with these things.
-It’s about recognising that you’re not feeling well, taking a step back and talking to the right people.
+It’s about recognizing that you’re not feeling well, taking a step back, and talking to the right people.